socketsupply/components/docs/src/markdown/events.md

 Tonic.match(el, 'selector')
 ```

-Here, when a particular element inside a child component is clicked, we
+You can attach an event handler in any component, for example here
-attach a click event handler in the parent component by relying on bubbling.
+we attach an event handler in a `ParentElement` component that handles
+clicks from DOM elements in `ChildElement`.

 ### Example
 ```js